 Since a recent Stanford study showed that students at practically all grade levels can’t determine fake news from the real stuff, the push to teach media literacy has gained new momentum.
 The study showed that while students absorb media constantly, they often lack the critical thinking skills needed to tell fake news from the real stuff.
 Teachers are taking up the challenge to change that.
 NPR Ed put out a social media call asking how educators are teaching fake news and media literacy, and we got a lot of responses.
 Here’s a sampling from around the country: Fake news “Simon Says” In Scott Bedley’s version of Simon Says, it’s not those two magic words that keep you in the game, but deciding correctly whether a news story is real or not.
 1. Subtle changes.
 Overcoming 10 Common Obstacles of Game-Based Teaching.
 Game-based teaching is an exciting adventure for any teacher to embark on with their students.

 The speed and volume of information have increased exponentially.
 Experts are predicting that 90% of the entire population will be connected to the internet within 10 years.
-With the internet of things, the digital and physical worlds will soon be merged.
-These changes herald exciting possibilities.
-Digital Citizens.
 5.e-Safety.
 Information Literacy Competency Standards for Higher Education.
-The Information Literacy Competency Standards for Higher Education were rescinded by the ACRL Board of Directors on June 25, 2016, at the 2016 ALA Annual Conference in Orlando, Florida, which means they are no longer in force.
+The Information Literacy Competency Standards for Higher Education (originally approved in 2000) were rescinded by the ACRL Board of Directors on June 25, 2016, at the 2016 ALA Annual Conference in Orlando, Florida, which means they are no longer in force.

 This document (and the PDF) will remain on the website until July 1, 2017 to allow for the transition to the Framework for Information Literacy for Higher Education.
 ACRL is developing resources to assist librarians in using the Framework.
 Introduction.
 Digital Citizenship Toolkits.
 Digital Citizenship: Resource Roundup.
 11 Essential Digital Literacy Skills.
 K-12 Digital Citizenship Curriculum.
 Literacy in the Digital Age: Five Sites With High-Quality Informational Text.
 Editor’s Note: Teaching Channel has partnered with Student Achievement Partners on a blog series about digital literacy tools and their effective use by educators.